ckeditor/ckeditor5-react/README.md

 create-react-app ckeditor5-react-example && cd ckeditor5-react-example
 ```

-Ejecting configuration is needed for custom webpack configuration to load inline SVG images.
+Ejecting configuration is needed for custom webpack configuration to load inline SVG images and CKEditor 5's CSS.
 More information about ejecting can be found [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).

 ```bash
 npm run eject
 ```

-### `npm run build` failed to minify the code
+### Changes required in `webpack.config.prod.js`

 ```bash
 Failed to minify the code from this file:                                              [31/75]
         <project_root>/node_modules/@ckeditor/ckeditor5-build-classic/build/ckeditor.js:5:2077
 ```

-The UglifyJS exported by Webpack cannot parse a code written ES6.
+The UglifyJS exported by `webpack@3` cannot parse code written in ES6.
 You need to manually replace it with `uglifyjs-webpack-plugin`.
 These changes touches `webpack.config.prod.js` file only.

 After ejecting this file is placed in `<project_root>/config/webpack.config.prod.js`.